cascadia-cookbooks/iptables/README.md

 # iptables Cookbook
-This cookbook will install and configure iptables.
+This cookbook will install and configure iptables for *IPv4*.
 This cookbook only supports Ubuntu 14.04 and 16.04.

 ## Requirements
 ### Platforms